Methodolgy

 “Discrete Trial Training is one of the most important instructional methods for children with autism” (Smith, 2001).

-DTT is a teaching method that simplifies the process for teaching new skills by breaking down the skill into smaller (“discrete”) steps and teaching each step one at a time.
+DTT is a teaching method that simplifies the process of teaching new skills by breaking down the skill into smaller (“discrete”) steps and teaching each step one at a time.
 This teaching strategy also involves repetition, which many children need in order to successfully learn a skill.
+Discrete Trial Training was one of the first interventions developed to teach children and adults with autism.
+Ivar Lovaas conducted one of the most well-known research projects utilizing DTT with children on the spectrum.

 Verbal Behavior (VB)

 Verbal Behavior is an effective teaching technique used to help and improve the development of communication by making language functional and reinforcing.
 VB was originally described by B.F.
 Skinner in 1957 and has been further developed into an applied strategy by other behavior analysts including Dr. Sundberg.
 First children are taught to mand (or make requests) in their environment which teaches them that other people are reinforcing and communicating their needs will result in getting their needs met.
-VB also effectively teaches children echoics
+VB also effectively teaches children choices (imitation), tacts (labeling), and intraverbals (answering questions, filling ins, and/or conversing with others).

 Natural Environment Teaching Strategies (NaTS)/Incidental Teaching

 NaTS and Incidental Teaching both utilize the natural environment to bring about natural/appropriate responses.
-These teaching strategies are child- directed but instructors can contrive situations in order to increase communication and motivation to present the skills being targeted.
+These teaching strategies are child-directed but instructors can contrive situations in order to increase communication and motivation to present the skills being targeted.